CJK characters: Character repertoire

 Standard Mandarin Chinese and Standard Cantonese are written almost exclusively in Chinese characters.
 Over 3,000 characters are required for general literacy, with up to 40,000 characters for reasonably complete coverage.
 Japanese uses fewer characters—general literacy in Japanese can be expected with 2,136 characters.
 The use of Chinese characters in Korea is increasingly rare, although idiosyncratic use of Chinese characters in proper names requires knowledge (and therefore availability) of many more characters.
 As of 2013, some South Korean students were still expected to learn 1,800 characters.

 Other scripts used for these languages, such as bopomofo and the Latin-based pinyin for Chinese, hiragana and katakana for Japanese, and hangul for Korean, are not strictly "CJK characters", although CJK character sets almost invariably include them as necessary for full coverage of the target languages.

 The sinologist Carl Leban (1971) produced an early survey of CJK encoding systems.

 Until the early 20th century, Classical Chinese was the written language of government and scholarship in Vietnam.
 Popular literature in Vietnamese was written in the chữ Nôm script, consisting of Chinese characters with many characters created locally.
 Since the 1920s, the script since then used for recording literature has been the Latin-based Vietnamese alphabet.

+Quadruplication

+Quadruplication (四叠字, literally "four-fold characters") is a method of forming CJK characters via ideographic repetition.
+Ken Lunde describes these characters as "clusters of four or more identical elements, along with three identical elements in a row arranged horizontally or vertically".
+These characters were mostly used in Old Chinese writings and are no longer commonly used, except as components in some modern Han ideographs such as 惙.